mozilla/data-docs/concepts/profile/realworldusage.md

 * 7: Firefox profile
 	- The profile Firefox uses during a user's session.
 	- A user can create multiple Firefox profiles using the Firefox Profile Manager, or by specifying a custom directory to use at startup.
 More details [here](concepts/profile/profile_creation.md).
 	- This is the entity that we see in Telemetry.
-Profiles send pings to Telemetry with a client ID as it's identifier.
+Profiles send pings to Telemetry with a client ID as its identifier.

 ## Desktop Browser Use Cases